coin-or/python-mip/docs/examples.rst

         & x_{i,j} \in \{0,1\}                        \;\; \forall (i,j) \in I^2

-The first contraints enforce that each item needs to be packed as the largest item of the set or to be included in the set of another item with width at least as large.
+The first constraints enforce that each item needs to be packed as the largest item of the set or to be included in the set of another item with width at least as large.
 The second set of constraints indicates that if an item is chosen as representative of a set, then the total width of the items packed within this same set should not exceed the width of the roll.

 The following Python-MIP code creates and optimizes a model to solve the two-dimensional level packing problem illustrated in the previous figure.